New to Gamification? Check out my post What is Gamification & my Gamification Framework: Octalysis

 Treat your product as Four different products

-Most people talk about a product as one summed up experience – the product is good, bad, interesting, easy to use, funny or boring.
+Most people see a product or service as one summed up experience – the product is good, bad, interesting, easy to use, funny or boring.
+That seems to be intuitive – after all, it is one product.

 If a product attracts people at the beginning, but as time goes by becomes boring and uninspiring, that’s a failure in design.

-A Level 2 Octalysis Gamifier can then gamify each of those 4 phases in an innovative way that adapts the 8 Core Drives.
+A Level 2 Octalysis Gamifier will then gamify each of those 4 phases in an innovative way that adapts the 8 Core Drives.

-Note that the 4 Phases in Octalysis is a little similar to Kevin Werbatch’s theories of Identity, Onboarding, Scaffolding, and Mastery.
-In fact, I modified my original concepts to become more like his because we definitely don’t need more semantics and systems that say the same thing in our industry.
-It’s much better to have a common language and less confusion.
-My framework is slightly different due to my experience as a gamer but I do want to give him credit for doing amazing work in the industry.
+In fact, I modified my original phrasing to sound more like his because I prefer to have a more unified language with less confusion in the gamification world.
+My framework is slightly different due to my own experiences but I do want to give Kevin Werbach credit for doing great evangelical and educational work in the industry.

 The First Phase in the Player Journey is: Discovery